 Over the past two and a half years I wrote and edited my novel and then completed and defended my dissertation.
 These projects are, as of now, unpublished, but I am learning to acknowledge that they are still badass accomplishments.
 More importantly, they were massive learning experiences, and I am absolutely a better and more productive writer now than when I started.

-On this site, for the remainder of the year, I’d like to focus in bi-weekly posts on that second thing I learned—how to become a more productive writer.
+On this site, for the remainder of the year, I’d like to focus on that second thing I learned—how to become a more productive writer.

 I’ll also talk about what you can expect to discover about yourself as you analyze your growing pile of pages and how you can protect your productivity by developing supportive systems in other areas of your life.